informalsystems/quartz/docker/README.md

 - `bob`
 - `charlie`

-These accounts' details are stored in clear text in the [accounts](./accounts/) folder.
+These accounts' details are stored in clear text in the [/wasmd/accounts](./wasmd/accounts/) folder.

 **Note: this image is _not_ intended to be used in production.**

 ## Running the image

-From this directory, simply run:
+From the `/wasmd` directory, simply run:

 ```bash
 make run